gilcu2/llm_service_py/README.md

 # LLM service

-LLM microservices with local llm via ollama and postgres
+LLM microservices with local llm via ollama. postgres for save history and kafka for send history messages to the db.

 ## Dependencies